 It is my pleasure to collaborate, thanks to the organising team.
 Briefly, my educational background allows me to collaborate in Civil and Building Services Engineering.
-Moreover, I am very fully commited to sustainability with a holistic view, always trying to cover the main themes of the subject.
+Moreover, I am very fully committed to sustainability with a holistic view, always trying to cover the main themes of the subject.
 To cite some examples, I am deputy director of CEREB; I lecture Sustainable Construction for civil engineering cohorts and used to lecture renewable energy technologies for building services engineering cohorts; and all my students projects are based on sustainable matters for supervision.

 Can you tell us a bit more about the project you were hoping to work on before the campus closed and what we can expect from it when it takes place?

 The project, which is ready to go with most of the technology in place, will look at the misuse of the lifts in a daily basis.
 We will try to demonstrate that, through the use of other alternative building vertical transportation, we will be able to save energy; save money via energy and maintenance; and, more importantly, to educate people to adopt healthier habits with lift use that are more cost and time effective.

 Tell us about how you came to work in your field?

 Well, I should not say this but it is quite likely that many of my colleagues would say that I am quite of an active “persona”.
 This is one of the many “battles” I am involved with, so I tend to get involved in many different fields of engineering, not just lifts.

 What is the proudest moment of your career to date?